eriqande/solidmon/README.md

-Tutorial on running SOLIDMON and SOLOMON as we did to get the re‐ sults in our paper:
+Tutorial on running SOLIDMON and SOLOMON as we did to get the results in our paper:

 1)  Compile  all of the C source files into shared objects that R